wisr/building.wisr.io/src/pages/new-tweaks-and-improvements/index.md

 ![Image of Wisr profile showing a new schedule a call button option](./schedule-a-call-button.png)

-When you click the **Schedule a Call** button, we’ve added helpful information in next step form, to clearly lay out what happens after your request is sent.
+When you click the **Schedule a Call** button, we’ve added helpful information in 'next step' form, to clearly lay out what happens after your request is sent.

 ![Gif of a person viewing the new help text on the schedule a call screen](./schedule-call-tips.gif)